zahyaah/dsa/day-1/README.md

 # Day 1

-Welcome to Day 1 of my 45-day coding challenge!
+Day 1 of my 45-day coding challenge!
 Below are my submissions for today:

 ## Submissions